-The NC - Noise Criteria, NR - Noise rating and RC - room criteria are supported in the Nor140, all returning a single dB value based on frequency rating curves.
+The NC - Noise Criteria, NR - Noise rating and RC Mark II - room criteria are supported in the Nor140, all returning a single dB value based on frequency rating curves.
+Earlier versions of the Nor140 firmware supported the original RC curves, while the version 4 is supporting the upgraded version named RC Mark II.
 The noise rating criteria requires that the instrument is equipped with the 1/1 octave option.
 The rating is also calculated if the measurement is performed with 1/3 octave spectra.
-In this case the Nor140 is automatically recalculating the 1/3 octave values to 1/1 values prior to the noise rating calculation
+In this case the Nor140 is automatically recalculating the 1/3 octave values to 1/1 values prior to the noise rating calculation and from 31.5 to 8000 Hz for the NR, and a tangency rating procedure.
+The criteria curves define the limits of octave band spectra that must not be exceeded to meet occupant acceptance in certain spaces.

 Noise Criterion - NC - were established in U.S. for rating indoor noise and noise from air-conditioning equipment etc. In Europe it is more common to use Noise Rating Curves - NR.
-The method consists of a set of criteria curves extending from 63 to 8000 Hz for the NC rating and from 31.5 to 8000 Hz for the NR, and a tangency rating procedure.
-The criteria curves define the limits of octave band spectra that must not be exceeded to meet occupant acceptance in certain spaces.
+The method consists of a set of criteria curves extending from 63 to 8000 Hz for the NC rating